 Applications are submitted using an electronic application form, which will be open during the application period.
+The instructions on this page concern applicants who are applying for a doctoral study right.
 If you are applying for a salaried doctoral candidate position at the same time as applying for a doctoral study right, please also acquaint yourself with the instructions related to applying for a salaried position before filling in the application form.

 All applicants must submit the following documents as part of their application (points 1–5 are integrated in the electronic application form; points 6–7 are submitted as scanned attachments):

 1. The research proposal is the most important part of your application.
 In the electronic application form, the research proposal is divided into the fields listed below.
 Prepare your research proposal right from the start to fit the different fields and their maximum lengths, so you won't need to start re-editing the proposal when filling in the application form.